objektwerks/recipes/README.md

 1. Spread flour on board.
 2. Place dough ball on board; and sprinkle flour on dough ball.
-3. Shape dough into a 12” circle, gently using fingers, hands and/or roller.
+3. Shape dough into 12” circle, gently using fingers, hands and/or roller.
 4. Pre-heat [ pizza ] oven @ 550+ degrees.

 **Toppings**